kairosity/mp3-snapathon/README.md

 ### Features

 - This is run automatically using APScheduler at 0:00 Monday morning.
-- It switches every user's "can_enter" field to True to allow all users enter the new competition.
+- It switches every user's "can_enter" field to True to allow all users to enter the new competition.
 </details>